 However, in a soundbite world where few choose to savor the meatier substance of truth, it’s scary how ill-equipped many are with buzzwords and bumper sticker mantras.
 If only technology were advanced enough for us to have no excuse to be manipulated by the gatekeepers—mainstream media, public education, politicians and even some pastors.
 If only there were a device that were smart enough to be both a phone and a computer that could access more data than ever before in human history.
 Hmmmm…

 For instance, more black babies are aborted in New York City than born alive.
 In 2014, there were 1,100 aborted for every 1,000 born alive.
 Among whites, 228 were aborted for every 1,000 born alive.
 Among Hispanics, 557 were aborted for every 1,000 born alive.
 The black community is the only demographic in NYC where there are more deaths than births, yet no “social justice warriors” (except prolifers) are talking about this systemic racism.
-No one is talking about unarmed black lives being snuffed out by The (Abortion) System (except prolifers).
-There are no marches, no die-ins, no demonstrations (except by prolifers).
+These same SJWs aren’t talking about hundreds of thousands of unarmed black lives being snuffed out, every year, by systemic racism of the abortion industry.
+There are no marches, no die-ins, no demonstrations (except by prolifers, of course).

 There’s a lot of talk about vulnerable communities being targets of the more powerful.
 There is no group more vulnerable and less powerful than the unborn.
-But our society has shown that senseless violence is okay if we can dress it up in “equality” euphemisms so we can hide the mutilated trafficked aborted body parts, right Cecile Richards?
+But our society has shown that senseless violence is okay if we can dress it up in “equality” euphemisms so we can hide the mutilated trafficked aborted body parts, right Planned Parenthood?

-Speaking of abortion moguls, Planned Parenthood President Cecile Richards has massive “privilege”.
-She never gets questioned or challenged by mainstream media, and liberal activists who constantly decry “white privilege” applaud her privilege.
+Speaking of abortion moguls, Planned Parenthood’s former president–Cecile Richards has massive “privilege”–and boasted about it.
+She never got questioned or challenged by mainstream media, and liberal activists who constantly decry “white privilege” literally applauded her privilege.
 What would liberalism be if there weren’t plenty of contradictions?
 Planned Parenthood, if the GOP can get its act together (and grow a spine), is facing imminent defunding.
 They should.
 They not only kill over 320,000 human beings each year, they’ve defrauded Medicaid (aka taxpayers) of millions by filing false claims for reimbursements.
 In Texas, alone, they paid back $4.3 million which was only a fraction of the total fraud.
 They campaign on fear, lying to the American public that if they’re defunded, women will have nowhere else to go.
 Activism says women have no health options but Planned Parenthood.
 Factivism says there are 13,000 better taxpayer-funded comprehensive options (just see GetYourCare.org).
 Yes, 13,000 other taxpayer-funded real medical facilities (that don’t commit abortions and provide healthcare to everyone regardless of ability to pay) that far outnumber the abortion giant’s 650 abortion and abortion referral centers.

 Planned Parenthood, using our tax dollars to fund their many campaigns of misinformation, issue dire warnings that #wewontgoback, waving those iconic hangers.
 Problem is, the abortion biz debunked its own hanger myth back way before Roe v.
 Wade.
 Their own medical director claimed at a 1959 Planned Parenthood conference: “In 1957, there were only 260 deaths in the whole country attributed to abortions of any kind…Call them what you will abortionists or anything else, they are still physicians.
 They must do a pretty good job if the death rate is as low as it is.”
 Planned Parenthood, always portraying itself as a victim, doesn’t care how many real victims’ lives are taken…just that the abortion money train keeps chugging along.